ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Releasing Major and Minor Versions
 ----------------------------------
-To create a new major or minor version, make sure your ``origin main`` branch is up to date by running:
+To create a new major or minor version, ensure your ``origin main`` branch is up to date with:

 .. code-block:: text